4.4 Collections detailed

 Example 4.9: Collection with a fixed size

 Array array1 and array1b are bit different.
-The former one is created and filled with its contents at compile time of the code, the consequence is it can only be filled with literal elements as integer, float, string.
-The later one is created at execution time of the code, it can be filled with elements instantiated at the execution time as Fraction or Point instances.
+The former one is created and filled with its contents during the compile time of the code, the consequence is it can only be filled with literal elements such as integer, float, or string.
+The latter one is created at the execution time of the code, it can be filled with elements instantiated at the execution time as Fraction or Point instances.

 You can access elements with an important variety of messages: